Analysis | The story behind the viral clip of a GOP senator asking whether Kristen Clarke believed Black people are ‘genetically superior’

 Those increasing tensions collided in a big way Wednesday at a hearing for Kristen Clarke, a top nominee to serve in the Biden administration’s Justice Department.

 Clarke is hardly the first Democratic nominee to have her past comments on racism in America brought to the fore in a confirmation hearing.
-That’s particularly the case when it comes to nominees with a history in civil rights law, as Clarke does.
+That’s particularly the case when it comes to nominees with a history in civil rights law, as Clarke has.
 But Republicans’ line of questioning on Clarke was especially pointed, with one exchange standing out.

 While questioning Clarke, Sen. John Cornyn (R-Tex.) cited not the idea that Clarke applies the prism of racism to too many things — but that she might actually think Black people are “genetically superior.”

 The crux of Cornyn’s argument?
-Clarke had written a letter to Harvard College’s student newspaper in 1994 with another student which ran through theories for why that could conceivably be the case.
+Clarke had written a letter to Harvard’s student newspaper in 1994 with another student that ran through theories for why that could conceivably be the case.
 Among the arguments cited by Clarke: that Black children crawl and walk faster than other children, and that higher levels of melanin provide “greater mental, physical and spiritual abilities.”

 “Maybe there’s a misprint.
 Maybe you can clear it up for me,” Cornyn said.
 “You seem to argue that African Americans were genetically superior to Caucasians.
 Is that correct?”